+Patentability Invention Description

+Operation Elements

-Patentability Operation Invention Elements Description ABCD Your invented combination of elements Novelty subtraction - A - AB Old elements and combinations are not patentable Leaves ABC ABCD Novel combinations Obviousness subtraction - ABC Obvious combinations are not patentable Leaves ABCD Possibly patentable combination
+ABCD Your invented combination of elements

+Novelty subtraction - A - AB Old elements and combinations are not patentable

+Leaves ABC ABCD Novel combinations

+Obviousness subtraction - ABC Obvious combinations are not patentable

+Leaves ABCD Possibly patentable combination

 4. Infringement Analysis.
-An accused device does not infringe unless every element in one of the patent's claims is found in the accused device.
+An accused device does not infringe117 unless every element118 in one of the patent's claims is found in the accused device.119 less likely your patent will prevent competition.
+Getting a valuable patent that excludes competition is a complex dance with the patent examiner with this contradiction in mind.

+Issued The Claim's Accused Patent Claim

-Claim Claim Elements Accused Devices Infringement?
-Claim Value
+Patent Claim Elements Devices Infringement Value

 А Yes

-1 А AB Yes High
+1 А AB Yes High Value

-ABC Yes C
+ABC Yes

 А No

-2 AB AB Yes Moderate
+2 AB AB Yes Moderate Value

 ABC Yes

 А No

-3 ABC AB No Low
+3 ABC AB No Low Value

 ABC Yes

 А No

-4 $ABC \dots Z$ AB No None
+4 $ABC \dots Z$ AB No No Value

 ABC No